 - 1. Those residents in immediate danger - 2.
 All ambulatory residents under supervision.
-Residents able to walk should be led to another fire barrier area for a horizontal evacuation or a stairway for vertical evacuation - 3.
+Residents able to walk should be led to another fire barrier area for a horizontal evacuation or a stairway for vertical evacuation. - 3.
 All wheelchair residents.
 Wheelchair residents should be assisted to safe fire barrier areas and if their wheelchairs are required for other residents, then remove them from their wheelchairs. - 4.
 All non-ambulatory residents.
 Most residents can be carried to a safe area, if necessary.
 Helpless residents may be placed on a blanket on the floor and pulled to a safe area.
-SeeFor assistance on lifts and carries see pages 42-47
+See for assistance on lifts and carries see section in this manual